 Twitter conversations are one way through which participants in an event engage with the programme, comment and discuss about the talks they attend, prolong questions-and-answers sessions.
 Twitter feeds have become part of the official communication strategy of major events and serve documentation and information purposes, both for attendees and for outsiders.
 While tweeting is becoming more an more a prerogative of “official” accounts in charge of event communication, it is also a potential tool in the hands of each participant, allowing anyone to join the conversation at least in principe.
-Participants may become aware of each other, perhaps using the opportunity of the event to meet face-to-face, start relationships and even collaborations.
-A Nesta study insisted on the potential for using social media data to attain a quantitative understanding of events and their impacts on participants’ networks.
+Earlier, I have discussed how the Twitter discussion networks formed at the OuiShare Fest 2016, a major gathering of the collaborative economy community that took place last May in Paris, were one opportunity to see such mechanisms in place.

 This analysis is part of a larger research project, “Sharing Networks“, led by Antonio A. Casilli and myself, and dedicated to the study of the emergence of communities of values and interest at the OuiShare Fest 2016.
 Twitter networks will be combined with other data on networking – including informal networking which we are capturing through a (perhaps old-fashioned, but still useful!) survey.